MiladSm-79/NeoPixel_Controller/README.md

 # neo_pixel
-a simple neopixel controller to  ws2812 drivers
+a simple neopixel controller for  ws2812 and simular led drivers